John Wayles Jefferson: Ancestry controversy

-Historians disputed as to whether Thomas Jefferson had children with his slave Sally Hemings.
+Until the 1990s, historians disputed as to whether Thomas Jefferson had children with the enslaved woman Sally Hemings.
 Fawn McKay Brodie and Annette Gordon-Reed presented new analyses that assessed the historiography, showing evidence that other historians had overlooked.

 Y-DNA tests conducted in 1998 confirmed that a male-line descendant of John's brother Beverly had a male ancestor in common with male-line descendants of the Jefferson line.
 (As Thomas Jefferson had no acknowledged male descendants, another from his line had to be tested, but Y-DNA was passed unchanged.)
 This supported the Hemings family's tradition of descent from Thomas Jefferson.
 As the Carr DNA did not match, the Jefferson family tradition (stated by two grandchildren) that his Carr nephew(s) had fathered Sally Hemings' children was disproved.
 For most historians, this data, together with the weight of historical evidence, confirmed the Hemings family's claim of descent from Thomas Jefferson.